Guns for San Sebastian: Plot

-In 1746 Mexico, a womanizing outlaw, the army deserter Leon Alastray (Anthony Quinn) is wounded and pursued by the Spanish military into a church.
-He is given sanctuary by a sympathetic priest (Sam Jaffe), who will not turn Alastray over to the military.
-The church authorities side with the army, and when the priest still refuses to hand Alastray over they send him to minister to a remote village, San Sebastian.
-The priest smuggles Alastray, who is proudly atheistic and anti-clerical, past the soldiers surrounding the church.
+In 1746, on the lawless northern frontier of the Viceroyalty of New Spain, womanizing Mestizo outlaw and Spanish Royal Army deserter Leon Alastray (Anthony Quinn) is wounded and pursued into a church by a posse of soldiers.
+He is granted sanctuary by a sympathetic priest (Sam Jaffe), who refused to turn Alastray over to the military.
+The Bishop sides with the army, and when the priest still refuses to hand Alastray over he is reassigned as pastor of a remote village, San Sebastian.
+The priest smuggles Alastray, who is both atheistic and anti-clerical, past the soldiers surrounding the church.
 Alastray feels guilty for what has happened to the priest, so accompanies him to the village to ensure he gets there safely.
 However, he is angry and embittered throughout the trip.

-They arrive at San Sebastian to find the church barely stands and the village apparently abandoned.
-The priest is killed by a marauding vaquero, but his ringing of the church bell brings the villagers out from their hiding places in the surrounding hills.
-They hide there because they are regularly terrorized by Yaqui Indians.
+They arrive at San Sebastian to find the church barely standing and the village abandoned.
+They ring the church bell to summon any Christians.
+The first to respond to the sound is a marauding vaquero who shoots the priest, mortally wounding him.
+However, his ringing of the church bell eventually brings the villagers out from the surrounding hills.
+They hide there because they are terrorized by Mestizo vaqueros and Yaqui Indians.
 The villagers mistake Alastray for a priest.
 He at first denies it and is scornful of them, but, guided by a persistent village woman, Kinita (Anjanette Comer), to whom he is attracted, decides to take on the role and organize the villagers.
 They are aided by the persuasive power of an accident the villagers think is a miracle.

-Teclo (Charles Bronson) is a half-breed leader of the vaqueros.
-He pretends to side with the villagers, but in reality wants them to be scattered in the hills permanently, under his leadership.
-While Alastray organizes the men of the village to build a dam, the Yaqui attack and massacre many of the inhabitants of the village.
-The angry villagers order the priest out.
+Teclo (Charles Bronson), the leader of the Mestizo vaqueros, pretends to side with the villagers, but in reality he despises the Spanish half of his blood, rather than the Indian half.
+Teclo accordingly wants the villagers to renounce Roman Catholicism and live under his leadership in the hills.
+While Alastray organizes the men of the village to build an irrigation dam, the Yaqui attack and massacre many of the inhabitants of the village.
+The angry and bereaved villagers order Alastray out.

 Alastray leaves, with Kinita following.
 He tells her all his life he has fallen just short of achieving something meaningful, and sends her back to the village.
 A storm of approaching riders are heard, and the two take cover.
-They see Teclo and the Yaqui leader, Golden Lance (Jaime Fernández) together, and realize the alliance of those two means terrible things for the village.
+They see Teclo and Yaqui Chief Golden Lance (Jaime Fernández) together, and realize the alliance of these two means terrible things for the village.